“If you didn’t choose this firm, you made a mistake. They will work the hardest for you.”

-Here’s how it works: We start by getting to know you and understand the circumstances involved.
+Here’s how it works: We start by getting to know your legal issues and understand the circumstances involved.
 Next, we will explain all your options, giving you the pros and cons of each choice so that you will be empowered to make informed decisions.
 Finally, we will help you negotiate a settlement or provide a strong case for you in court.

 You owe us nothing unless we recover compensation for you.
-Make the right call to 1-844-4KY-WINS for a risk-free consultation with one of our attorneys today.
+Make the right call to law office at 1-844-4KY-WINS for a risk-free consultation with one of our attorneys today.